✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Compliance & audit

-Inventory every popup with its ESP integration — useful for GDPR data-flow review or ESP migrations.
+Inventory every popup with its ESP integration — useful for GDPR data-flow review, ESP migrations, or vendor audits.
+The table is the documentation.

 Site editors

-Quickly find which popups are still drafts, which are paused, and which are live — no editor round-trip required.
+Quickly find which popups are still drafts, which are paused, and which are live — no editor round-trip required for inventory checks or pre-launch sweeps.

 Questions